 – machine learning

-(Feb 2020) Research paper on topology optimization is published.
-X. S. Zhang, E. de Sturler, and A. Shapiro, Topology optimization with many right-hand sides using mirror descent stochastic approximation—reduction from many to a single sample, Journal of Applied Mechanics (X. S. Zhang, E. de Sturler, and A. Shapiro).
+(Feburary 2020) Our paper “Topology optimization with many right-hand sides using mirror descent stochastic approximation—reduction from many to a single sample” is published in Journal of Applied Mechanics (X. S. Zhang, E. de Sturler, and A. Shapiro).
 (Link)

-(Feb 2020) Research paper on topology optimization is published.
-X. S. Zhang, and H. Chi., Efficient multi-material continuum topology optimization considering hyperelasticity: achieving local feature control through regional constraints, Mechanics Research Communications (X. S. Zhang and H. Chi).
+(Feburary 2020) Our paper “Efficient multi-material continuum topology optimization considering hyperelasticity: achieving local feature control through regional constraints” is published in Mechanics Research Communications (X. S. Zhang and H. Chi).
 (Link)